jkenlooper/chillbox/README.md

 ## Testing and Development

+Checkout the project source code at [https://github.com/jkenlooper/chillbox]() which includes all the files and further documentation.

 Tests and [shellcheck] can be performed via the [tests/test.sh](./tests/test.sh) shell script.
 This uses [Bats-core] for running the shell testing where that works.
 Most of the shell scripts are also checked for any issues with [shellcheck].
 An optional